The documentation you're currently reading is for version 2.6.0. Click here to view documentation for the latest stable version.

 query_interval and also

 simultaneously check CPU usage for the

-We are reworking the design to use HTTP callbacks from Mistral to BWC.
+We are reworking the design to use HTTP callbacks from Mistral to EWC.
 Until then, these tunable knobs should help.